Gabriel Teodros

-Gabriel Teodros (born 1981), is a hip hop artist and a member of the groups Abyssinian Creole and CopperWire.
+Gabriel Teodros (born 1981) is a hip hop artist and a member of the groups Abyssinian Creole and CopperWire.
 He was raised on Beacon Hill, Seattle, Washington.
 Teodros' music often features socially conscious themes, and he was a catalyst in the surge of dynamic underground rap acts from the Pacific Northwest during the first decade of the 2000s.

 Early life

-Teodros was born and raised in Seattle, Washington to an Ethiopian mother and a father of Scottish, Irish and Native American descent.
+Teodros was born and raised in Seattle, Washington, to an Ethiopian mother and a father of Scottish, Irish and Native American descent.
 His parents met through anti-war organizing in the 1970s, and they split up around the time Gabriel was born.
 He stayed with his mother, and met grandparents, uncles, aunts, and cousins as they first emigrated to the United States and all stayed in the same house.

 Teodros's relationship with hip hop culture began at a young age within the South Seattle neighborhood of Beacon Hill.
 "A lot of kids in my neighborhood were affected by gang culture.
 And I kind of had a death wish.
-I felt like, at an early age, that I wasn’t going to live to 21" he said in an interview with Sheeko Magazine.
+I felt like, at an early age, that I wasn’t going to live to 21," he said in an interview with Sheeko Magazine.
 He spent his high school years in Las Vegas, Nevada where as one out of approximately 30 students of color in a predominantly white school, something within him changed.
 "It was the first time I understood that there was a system in place that wanted kids like me to want to die.
-And understanding that in high school made me want to live." he says in the same interview.
+And understanding that in high school made me want to live," he said in the same interview.
 The former breakdancer, graffiti writer and closet-emcee finally began to take his career path seriously at age 16, using hip hop to both understand and explain his world.

 Music career

-1999-2005: Beginnings and Abyssinian Creole
+1999–2005: Beginnings and Abyssinian Creole

 Teodros began his musical career around 1999, when he returned to Seattle and began working with a live band called 500 Years.
 That same year, he met an MC named Khalil Crisis (better known as Khingz), from the group Maroon Colony.
-The 2 groups began sharing bills together all over Seattle and the 2 MC's also began working with a community organization called Youth Undoing Institutionalized Racism.
+The two groups began sharing bills together all over Seattle and the two MCs also began working with a community organization called Youth Undoing Institutionalized Racism.
 In 2001, YUIR sent them to a conference in New Orleans, and it was there that Teodros and Khingz saw how much they had in common outside of music.
 They formed the group Abyssinian Creole to both represent their peoples and the bridges between them.

-Also in 2001, Teodros released his first solo album entitled Sun To A Recycled Soul.
+Also in 2001, Teodros released his first solo album, entitled Sun To A Recycled Soul.

 In 2005, Abyssinian Creole released its debut album, Sexy Beast, a record that gives expression to the post-1990s cosmopolitanism thriving in South Seattle.
 The album's featured guests include Moka Only, Geologic of Blue Scholars and Macklemore.
 What Sexy Beast made apparent was the diversity of Northwest hiphop: It can come from anywhere (East Africa, Haiti) and be about anything (love, immigration, meditation).